ChrisCreevey/machete/README.md

 ```
 machete -f Primate.nex
 ```
+You can provide a pre-calculated phylogeny to machete by adding a "trees" block to the end of the nexus file.
+If this is provided, machete will not try to build the optimum tree, but use the provided tree instead.
+If you wish to over-ride this functionality, use the -b option (see below).

 Other options are:

  -c which tells Machete to print all the commands sent to Paup to the standard error.
-This can then be redirected to a sperate file using the following syntax:
+This can then be redirected to a seperate file using the following syntax:

  ```
  machete -f Primate.nex -c 2> paupcommands.txt
  ```
+  -t preserves temporary files

+  -b forces machete to build an optimum tree when a tree has been provided in the nexus file

   -h prints a description of the usage of machete.